Skip to content

-What are the key dates?
-Campaigns must be live by October 29, 2025.
-The IOC notification deadline is December 19, 2025.
-The Games Period blackout runs from January 30 to February 24, 2026.
+• What are the 2026 Rule 40 updates?
+Campaigns must launch early, show continuity, and be approved by the USOPC.
+IOC notification is only required for multi-territory ads by December 19, 2025.
+The blackout period runs January 30 – February 24, 2026.

 The Olympics are one of the most powerful marketing stages in the world.
 Billions of fans tune in, national pride surges, and athletes reach career-defining moments.
 But unless you’re an official sponsor, it’s not as simple as splashing Olympic rings into your campaign.